-Angry all the time?
-Here's how to channel your rage into something productive
+How You Can Use All Your Anger In A Productive & Healthy Way

 Anger has a bad reputation — especially for women.
-The first sign of aggravation on our faces, and we're immediately told to "calm down," reminded to "relax" and instructed to smile.
-We're raised to be kind and polite and not ruffle any feathers so as not to disrupt the status quo or upset anyone.
+The first sign of aggravation on our faces, and we’re immediately told to “calm down,” reminded to “relax” and instructed to smile.
+We’re raised to be kind and polite and not ruffle any feathers so as not to disrupt the status quo or upset anyone.
+For Black women especially, the intersection of sexism and racism — through the offensive and reductive “angry Black woman” caricature — can make anger particularly difficult to embrace.

-Except that's total bullshit.
-Not only are we entitled to our anger, but by embracing it, we have the drive to actually do something about whatever or whoever is the cause.
+Except it’s all total bullshit.
+Not only are all women entitled to our anger, but by embracing it, we have the drive to actually do something about whatever or whoever is the cause.
 To understand this better (and get some ideas), here is some background on the emotion and how to deal with it effectively.

 Yes, of course we all know what anger is and looks like, but given its bad rap, it’s probably not a bad idea to focus on separating the emotion from the behavior.